ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 ## Concluding remarks

-This research work was (as far as we know) the first account of DoT and DoH blocking.
+As far as we know, this research was the first account of DoT and DoH blocking.
 Since our measurement campaign in late 2020, [other researchers started studying encrypted DNS blocking]( https://arxiv.org/pdf/2202.00663.pdf).
-Because `dnscheck` is now part of OONI Probe, we can continue collecting DoT/DoH blocking information and hopefully produce in the future more comprehensive analysis of the phenomenon.
+As `dnscheck` is now integrated into [OONI Probe](https://ooni.org/install/), we can continue to collect DoT/DoH blocking information and hopefully produce more comprehensive analysis of the phenomenon in the future.